MonolithProjects/monolithprojects.github.io/_posts/2020-05-17-how-to-install-cyberghost-on-fedora32.md

 ---
 layout: post
-title:  "How to install cybergost on Fedora 32"
+title:  "How to install cyberghostvpn on Fedora 32"
 categories: [english]
 ---